emmanuel-ocran/emmanuel-ocran.github.io/index.md

 <!-- Hero Section -->
 &nbsp;

-Hi!
-I'm **Emmanuel Ocran** — associate data scientist and analyst.
+Hi, I'm **Ocran** — a data scientist and analyst with a foundation in finance and a focus on scalable, cloud-based analytics.

-I help businesses and nonprofits make smarter decisions by transforming complex data into clear, actionable insights.
+I help organizations turn raw data into insights that drive smarter decisions, better performance, and measurable business value.

-With a background in finance and growing expertise in cloud analytics, I design scalable solutions that simplify reporting, uncover trends, and drive measurable impact.
+With expertise in Python, SQL, AWS, and BI tools, I build solutions that simplify reporting, uncover patterns, and power data-driven strategies across finance, education, and development sectors.

 <div style="margin-top: 1rem;">
   <a href="https://drive.google.com/file/d/1DUUEciicVQzL8aN42of_AV_uRFBhouDO/view?usp=sharing"